 Published on August 7th, 2014 | by Ruben6

 It is a common misconception that sherry bodegas produce their wine entirely, from the grape to the bottled product.
-Some of the larger ones do, but for the majority this is not the case – historically three major types of companies have been involved: vineyards (nowadays mostly large cooperatives), maturation bodegas (which turn young wine into mature wine) and bottlers / shippers (the ones who put their name on the label).
+Some of the larger ones do, but for the majority this is not the case – historically three major types of companies have been involved (see my article about the types of sherry bodegas): vineyards (nowadays mostly large cooperatives), maturation bodegas (which turn young wine into mature wine) and bottlers / shippers (the ones who put their name on the label).

 During the last few decades, the larger bodegas (the names we all know) have usually been maturation bodegas and shipping bodegas at the same time, but the category of bodegas that focus exclusively on maturation still exists: the almacenistas.